srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 # All Tkinter widgets have access to specific geometry management methods to organize widgets throughout the parent widget area.
 # We can use standard attributes like color, size, etc.
 # Some of the Tkinter applications that will be creating in this course:

-GUI Calculator:
-The GUI-based simple calculator can be created using the Python Tkinter module (Creating a Calculator Using Tkinter), which can perform basic arithmetic operations, i.e., addition, subtraction, multiplication, division, etc.

 # Methods